10 Whanganui Must-Dos

 6. Check out the Whanganui Regional Museum

 Who doesn’t love a good free museum?!
 The Whanganui Regional Museum tells the stories of the Whanganui region’s history through captivating displays.
-In particular, there is a great deal of Maori artifacts that are sure to impress, such as several waka (canoes) and more!
+In particular, there is a great deal of Maori artefacts that are sure to impress, such as several waka (canoes) and more!

 Location: The Quay.